spanner/radiant-taggable-extension/README.md

 	/archive/tags/lasagne
 	/archive/tags/butterfly

-And so on, and the right tag will be retrieved, if it exists, and made available to radius tags.
-In a future version we will do the right thing with a list of tags but for now, just the one.
+and the right tag will be retrieved, if it exists, and made available to the page.
+In a future version we will do the right thing with a list of tags but for now only the first one is used.

 ## Radius tags